Atlanta Braves: Truist Park and return to the World Series

 In 2017, the Atlanta Braves began playing at Truist Park, replacing Turner Field as their home stadium.
 Following an MLB investigation into international signing rule violations, general manager John Coppolella resigned and faced a baseball ban.
 Alex Anthopoulos took over as the new general manager.
-The team's chairman, Terry McGuirk, apologized for the scandal and expressed confidence in Anthopoulos' integrity.
-A new on field mascot named Blooper was introduced at a fan event before the 2017 season.
+The team's chairman, Terry McGuirk, apologized for the scandal and expressed confidence in Anthopoulos's integrity.
+A new on-field mascot named Blooper was introduced at a fan event before the 2017 season.
 Under Anthopoulos, the Braves made the playoffs in six of his first seven seasons.
-In 2020 the Braves reached the National League Championship Series, but ultimately lost to the Dodgers after leading 3–1.
+In 2020, the Braves reached the National League Championship Series, but ultimately lost to the Dodgers after leading 3–1.

 President Joe Biden hosts the 2021 World Series Champion Atlanta Braves on September 26, 2022, in the East Room of the White House.

 In the 2021 season, the Braves won the National League East with an 88–73 record.
 In the postseason, they quickly defeated the Milwaukee Brewers in the NL Division Series 3–1.
 The Braves again faced the Dodgers in the 2021 NLCS, and won in six games to take Atlanta's first National League pennant since 1999.
 The Braves advanced to the World Series.
 They defeated the Houston Astros in six games to win their fourth World Series title.